+Complete the resubmission and if successful wait to join the UCEM BSc (Hons) programme of their choice in the subsequent semester.
+This will mean that they will have a gap in their studies while waiting for the next semester to commence (for example will receive the result of the resubmission in June and will need to wait to recommence studying in the autumn).
+Or alternatively, they can choose to be awarded a Certificate of Personal and Professional Development.
+If they are unsuccessful in their resubmission they will be withdrawn from the programme.
 2. They can undertake their resubmission alongside applying for an alternative Access module being delivered in the next semester (for example registering on the spring semester Access module where they are resubmitting for an autumn semester Access module).
 Students that are successful with the resubmission attempt can transfer onto the UCEM BSc (Hons) degree programme of their choice with their achieved credits at the start of the next semester.
 Or alternatively, they can choose to be awarded a Certificate of Personal and Professional Development.
-Students that are unsuccessful on this module can apply to transfer onto a BSc (Hons) programme of their choice: however, it will be at the Programme Leaders discretion as to whether they are admitted based on their potential to succeed on the programme.
+Students that are unsuccessful at their resubmission can continue to study on the Access Module and if successful on this module can apply to transfer onto a BSc (Hons) programme of their choice: however, it will be at the Programme Leaders discretion as to whether they are admitted based on their potential to succeed on the programme.
 Alternatively, they can choose to be awarded a Certificate of Personal and Professional Development.